crschnick/pdx_unlimiter/EDITOR-GUIDE.md

 ![List-Entry](docs/list-entry.png)

-You can open the list contents by clicking on it.
+You can expand the list contents by clicking on it.

 <p>
 <img align="left" src="docs/complex.png" width=28/>